uday79936/Kiran-Tasks/Java/Java_sonar/README.md

 ---

-## 5. Install and Configure Apache Tomcat
+## 5. Install and Configure sonarqube

 - To install sonarqube: